syncfusion-content/javascript-docs/js/PivotChart/Localization.md

 {% endhighlight %}

-Following table localizes the in-built keywords to **“French”** culture for PivotChart.
+Following table localizes the in-built keywords to **“French”** culture for pivot chart.

 <table>
 <tr>